Vulnerability Management Across CMMC, FedRAMP Rev5, and FedRAMP 20x

 Key MUST requirements:

-• VDR-TFR-MAV: any vulnerability not fully remediated within 192 days MUST be categorized as an accepted vulnerability with the required documentation.
-This is the hard cutoff.
-192 days is not a target.
+• VER-TFR-MAV: any vulnerability that is not or will not be fully mitigated or remediated within 192 days of evaluation MUST be categorized as an accepted vulnerability.
+This is the hard cutoff, and it is what replaced the POA&M. 192 days is not a target.
 It is a mandatory reclassification point.

 Key SHOULD requirements (recommended, not mandatory):

-• VDR-BST-AKE: do not deploy new resources with known exploited vulnerabilities.
+• VDR-CSO-AKE: do not deploy new machine-based resources with Known Exploited Vulnerabilities.

-The distinction between MUST and SHOULD matters.
-The 192-day accepted vulnerability rule (VDR-TFR-MAV) is mandatory.
-The specific remediation timeframes (VDR-TFR-PVR) are recommended targets that vary by baseline.
+The distinction between MUST and SHOULD still matters.
+The 192-day accepted vulnerability rule (VER-TFR-MAV) is mandatory.
+The PVR remediation timeframes are recommended targets that vary by class.
 Know the difference.

 The pain we lived